timojuez/hificon/README.md

 ## Features
 - Denon De Luxe: Control your Denon amp's power and master volume with your laptop
-- Hifi icon: Volume control tray icon
+- Hificon icon: Volume control tray icon
 - Mouse and keyboard volume key support
 - Amplifier notifications screen overlay
 - Automatic amplifier discovery
 - Automatic power control
 	- Switching the amplifier on when sound starts playing
 	- Switching the amplifier off when sound stops or computer shuts down/suspends
-- Hifi shell programming: Send custom commands to the amp
+- Hifi shell: Send custom commands to the amp and program your own hifi script
-- Compatibility: Uses only the amp's telnet interface
+- Compatibility: Needs only the amp's telnet interface
 - Platform independent
-- Want to use your home cinema AVR zone 2 output in your computer room?
-No problem
+- Easily control your AVR – even far away from remote control distance

 ## Requirements